Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-Ferns are lovely, sturdy plants that a lot of people have in their gardens, but they can grow in conditions that many other plants may find challenging.
-This can make it challenging to fill up your garden in certain areas with plants that accentuate the ferns you have.
+Ferns are lovely, sturdy plants commonly grown in gardens, but they can grow in conditions that many other plants find challenging.
+That’s why it’s often mind-boggling to choose the right plants to grow alongside them.

 What Conditions Do Ferns Prefer?